 **Significant at 5 per cent level of significance

-Fig. 1 Correlation between populations of insect pest, predator and meteorological parameters
+Fig. 1 Correlation between populations of insect pest, predator, and meteorological parameters

 4. Conclusion

-The population of aphid, A. craccivora, showed non-significant correlation with all the meteorological parameters viz., maximum temperature, minimum temperature, relative humidity and rainfall.
-The correlation worked out between populations of leafhopper, Empoasca fabae (Harris)and whitefly B. tabaci and weather parameters revealed a significant negative correlation with relative humidity, whereas, there was a non-significant correlation between the maximum temperature, minimum temperature and rainfall with pest population.
-The ladybird beetle population showed positive significant correlation with the population of aphid, leafhopper and whitefly and non-significant with rest of the meteorological parameters.
+The population of aphid, A. craccivora, showed a non-significant correlation with all the meteorological parameters viz., maximum temperature, minimum temperature, relative humidity and rainfall.
+The correlation worked out between populations of leafhopper, Empoasca fabae (Harris)and whitefly B. tabaci and weather parameters revealed a significant negative correlation with relative humidity, whereas there was a non-significant correlation between the maximum temperature, minimum temperature, and rainfall with pest population.
+The ladybird beetle population showed a positive significant correlation with the population of aphid, leafhopper and whitefly and non-significant with rest of the meteorological parameters.

 Competing interests